What Are Apocrine Gland Tumors? Are They Dangerous For Dogs?

-Apocrine glands are the major type of sweat glands in dogs.
-These lesions are quite common.
-Around 70% of these apocrine tumors are non-malignant in nature.
-But the malignant ones tend to be locally aggressive and have a high potential to spread to the regional lymph nodes and lungs.
+Apocrine tumors occur in the apocrine glands, the major type of sweat glands in dogs.
+These lesions are quite common in dogs as they get older.
+Around 70% of these apocrine tumors are non-malignant in nature and can be treated safely.
+Unfortunately, 30% of tumors that are malignant tend to be locally aggressive and have a high potential to spread to the regional lymph nodes and lungs.
+Malignant tumors are generally seen in older dogs.

 What breeds of dogs are predisposed to Apocrine Gland Tumors?